-Kerala local body polls: Ruling LDF surges ahead, BJP puts up better than its 2015 show
+Kerala local body polls: LDF sweeps, BJP betters its 2015 show

-Thiruvananthapuram, Dec 16: The ruling CPI(M)-led LDF in Kerala on Wednesday appeared to make a sweep of the local body polls in the state, while the BJP seemed to have made some gains, leading in Pandalam, the centre of protests against women's entry into Sabarimala, among others.
+Thiruvananthapuram, Dec 16: The ruling CPI(M)-led LDF in Kerala on Wednesday appeared set for a sweep in the local body polls in the state, while the BJP seemed to have made some gains, leading in Pandalam, the centre of protestsagainst women's entry into Sabarimala, among others.

 The Left front was leading in 514 grama panchayats, five corporations and 11 district panchayats, prompting Chief Minister Pinarayi Vijayan to attribute the good show to the people of the state.